MrShiroLu/ShodanCVEFinder/README.md

 # ShodanCVEFinder

 ShodanCVEFinder is a tool that finds open ports and services for a given IP address using the Shodan API, then queries known CVE (vulnerability) information for these services via the Google Gemini API.
-Results are saved to a file.

 ## Features
 - Finds open ports and services for an IP address using the Shodan API.